Serg-Norseman/AquaLog/README.md

 - Snapshots of inhabitants;
 - 3D viewer of tanks (OpenGL, only rectangular, bowfront and cylinder);
 - Units of measurements (only for sizes and volume, only for UI yet, fixed yet);

-The application is simple and minimal.
-Clean, the most basic functionality.